SeisSol/yateto/docs/tensor-ir.rst

 ===================================

-This document is a draft for an immediate tensor language that sits between the high-level Einstein notation and the low-level backend-specific code.
+This document is a draft for an immediate tensor language that sits between the high-level Einstein notation and the low-level back-end-specific code.

 The grammar is given in `ABNF syntax <https://www.ietf.org/rfc/rfc5234.txt>`_.